ST4RGUARD/instarice/README.md

 instarice will ask to install all languages - all supported lang in lang.yml in this repo

-if yes - instarice will begin setup of devenv for mac or linux system installing ghostty terminal, language envs and neovim
+if yes - instarice will begin setup of devenv for mac or linux system installing apps in apps.yml currently [neovim,vim,ghostty,starship]

-- this will include neceassary gems, modules, etc

 if no - instarice will begin asking 1 by 1 which language to install